seanmcelroy/superserver/README.md

 * RFC 864 - Character Generator Protocol - tcp/2019 (instead of tcp/19) and udp/2019 (instead of udp/19)
 * RFC 867 - Daytime Protocol             - tcp/2013 (instead of tcp/13) and udp/2013 (instead of udp/13)

+superserver is spiritually similar to inetd/xinetd but architecturally quite different.
+Rather than being a generic process launcher, it's a monolithic daemon with protocols implemented directly in code.
+This gives it better observability and efficiency (no fork overhead) but loses the flexibility of running arbitrary external programs.
+It's essentially what you'd get if you reimagined inetd for the modern cloud-native era with Prometheus, health checks, and async I/O - but scoped to a handful of toy protocols.

-But gold-plated beyond belief, with systemd unit files, SIGHUP configuration reload support, health checks, and Prometheus metrics.
+It is gold-plated beyond belief, with systemd unit files, SIGHUP configuration reload support, health checks, and Prometheus metrics.

 ## Security notice